 George Gerth, Director of Safety, Training and Security, joined the company in 2015.
 Gerth’s primary responsibilities include new driver orientation and ongoing training of Grammer’s approximately 225 drivers in the safe transportation of all of the hazardous materials products that Grammer hauls.
 Gerth also monitors the daily driving activities of the entire fleet to ensure the Company’s drivers are compliant with all Company policies, as well as all Federal Motor Carrier Safety Association (FMCSA) regulations enforced by the DOT.
 In his role of Director of Safety, Training and Security, Gerth also oversees employee drug and alcohol testing/reporting, OHSA reporting, truck insurance and IFTA reporting.

 Gerth comes to us from Celadon Trucking Services, Inc. where he was responsible for Fleet Training, and prior to that, Driver Compliance.
 Gerth has been involved in the trucking industry for over 35 years, he has more than 1 million safe miles as a driver and is a Master Truck Driver with the Indiana Motor Truck Association (IMTA).
-Gerth is member of the IMTA Safety Maintenance council and holds the position of Secretary/Treasurer for 2016-2017.
+Gerth is member of the IMTA Safety Maintenance council where he holds the position of Vice Chairman.
 Gerth is a retired Master Sergeant, United States Air Force Reserves, 1981 – 2002.

 Chief Administrative Officer